auth0-lab/auth0-ai-js/packages/ai-vercel/README.md

   getAccessTokenForConnection,
 } from "@auth0/ai-vercel";

-export const checkUsersCalendar = withTokenForConnection( tool({
+export const checkUsersCalendar = withTokenForGoogleConnection( tool({
     description:
       "Check user availability on a given date time on their calendar",